-Your dental provider is required to send us a claim in writing.
+You or your dental provider are required to send us a claim in writing within 20 days after the date of service or as soon as reasonably possible after that.
 You may send us a claim, at your option.
-You can request a claim form from us.
-We will review that claim for payment to the dental provider or to you as appropriate.
+Thereafter, we will send you a claim form within 15 days or you can request a claim form from us.
+Once we receive the claim form, we will review that claim for payment to the dental provider or to you as appropriate.